thimmwork/junit4-testing/README.md

 ```
 However, if you have nested tests, this detection may not work for you.
 In this case, you may have to override the detection mechanism in ```LifecycleRule#isSuite()``` and/or ```LifecycleRule#isClass()```.

+### FlexiScope
+FlexiScope enables to to perform expensive tasks like starting/stopping a database or initializing/resetting state only once per test suite or per test class, which ever you choose to run.
+It combines ```beforeSuite/afterSuite``` with ```beforeClass/afterClass``` and remembers which was used.

+So if you run the suite, ```FlexiScope``` will start the database only once and reuse the same instance for each test class.
+After each test class the database continues to run.
+And only after all tests in the suite completed, the database is shut down.
+If you run a single test class, ```FlexiScope``` detects that it is running outside the suite scope and will start and stop the database before/after the test class.

+This way you don't have to sacrifice quick test result feedback for fast test suites. ```FlexiScope``` gives you the best of both worlds.

+Check out ```FlexiScopeSuiteTest``` to see an example. .